restriglio/CookieCutter/README.md

 # How the project is structured

 - app
-- mvvm
+- MVVM
-- mvp (still in dev process)

-As you can see, we offer two different arquitectures using MVP and MVVM patterns to build our application.
+As you can see, we offer MVVM to build our application.
-Those base arquitecture are implemented as a library module and should be included in the application gradle.
+This base arquitecture is implemented as a library module and should be included in the application gradle.

+MVVM contains:
+ - BaseView
+ - BaseViewModel
+ - BaseActivity

 # Room Persistence Library
 Room provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.